-1.2.3.1 Typographic conventions for EBNF
+4.1.3.1 Typographic conventions for EBNF

 Non-terminal symbols are unquoted sequences of characters from the set of English upper and lower case letters, the digits "0" through "9", and the hyphen ("-").
-Character sequences between 'single quotes' are terminal strings and MUST appear literally in valid strings.
+Character sequences between 'single quotes' are terminal strings and shall appear literally in valid strings.
 Character sequences between (comment delimiters) are English language definitions or supplementary explanations of their associated symbols.
 White space in the EBNF is used to separate elements of the EBNF, not to represent white space in valid strings.
 White space usage in valid strings is described explicitly in the EBNF.
-Finally, the EBNF uses the following operators:
+Finally, the EBNF uses the following operators in Table 1: